Long-term Trail Team placements

 - Weeks 5 and 6 Project two

-Long-range projects – These are organised from both Langidalur (Thórsmörk) or Básar (Goðaland) camps and are a way of accessing remote worksites.
-Our volunteers stay at wilderness camps close to worksites and carry their equipment, materials and food.
-Long-range projects usually run for 4 days.
+Long-range projects – In addition to our two main camps, long-range projects are organised so that our teams can undertake maintenance projects on remote sections of the trail network.
+Our volunteers stay at wilderness camps close to worksites and carry their equipment, materials and food with them.
+Long-range projects run for up to 4 days.

 Our volunteers work from Monday to Friday and the working day normally runs from 09.00 to 18.00, however this schedule can vary due to the nature of some of the projects.
 Participants must also be prepared for some flexibility in these working hours due to Iceland’s changeable weather.
 Worksites are generally 15-45 minutes walk from the camps.
 The programme includes 2 days off during each working week.